sstelfox/stelfox.net/content/blog/2014-02-20-finding-ruby-subclasses.md

 thinking about this for a while I settled on a good old friend of mine, `ObjectSpace`.

-For those not familiar with the ObjectSpace module, it is a means to inspect and access the items being tracked by Ruby's garbage collector.
+For those not familiar with the `ObjectSpace` module, it is a means to inspect and access the items being tracked by Ruby's garbage collector.
 This means it has a hook into every living object, and more dangerously, every near-death object.

-`ObjectSpace` provides a method for enumerating instances of a specific class, specifcally named `each_object` which takes a class.
+`ObjectSpace` provides a method for enumerating instances of a specific class, specifically named `each_object` which takes a class.
 With Ruby all classes are in fact instances of the `Class` class.
 This allows us to enumerate every available class by passing it to the enumerator like so: